jpcompetente/jpcompetente/README.md

 ## 👨‍💻 About Me

-I'm a Computer Engineering student with a passion for building full-stack web applications and exploring the possibilities of AI.
+I'm a CS & IT student with a passion for building full-stack web applications and exploring the possibilities of AI.
 I enjoy turning ideas into clean, functional products — from designing intuitive UIs to architecting backends and experimenting with machine learning models.

 When I'm not coding, I'm usually learning something new at the edge of what technology can do.